-As a result we get tactically sound CDT that reflects shopper expectations and clearly emphasizes key competitive advantage.
-With addition of shoppability it is finally ripe for execution.
+As a result, we get tactically sound CDT that reflects shopper expectations and clearly emphasizes key competitive advantage.
+With the addition of shoppability, it is finally ripe for execution.

 — KEY LEARNINGS AND HOW TO USE THEM

-A customer decision tree is a central analytical and tactical tool for the creation of efficient & succesful shelf layouts.
+- A customer decision tree is a central analytical and tactical tool for the design of efficient & successful store layouts.

 - Algorithms behind CDT should be adjusted regarding the retailer’s brand.
 Store space organizing criteria should also clearly link to the key competitive advantage of a retailer.
 This can serve as a strong leverage of the market success.

 All of the above is collected in our shelf & store layout methodology called #leverages for retail success.